-Golden Globe Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has attractive yellow evergreen foliage which emerges gold in spring.
+Golden Emerald Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive green-variegated yellow foliage.
 The scale-like sprays of foliage are highly ornamental and turn harvest gold in the fall, which persists throughout the winter.